 Fit parameters: Min, Max, and Hill Slope

-The curve fit is performed using the standard Hill equation, or the four parameter logistic curve:
+The curve fit is performed using the variable Hill slope model or the four parameter logistic curve:

 Response is the measured response on the Y axis.